 Jason holds a BA in Classics from Saint Meinrad College – a Catholic seminary in Indiana.
 From there he went on to spend three years as a Franciscan brother in Chicago.
 Those formative years had a deep impact on Jason’s personal and spiritual understanding (and still inform his theological and social/ethical foundation), but ultimately proved not to be the right fit.

 In his ministry, Jason starts with the premise that “what we sing is who we are.”
 As a composer, conductor and songleader he is fluent in a wide variety of styles, a quailty he feels is important as a musical and spiritual discipline.
 He believes that we live in a world where our diversity can be celebrated, where the musics of many peoples intertwine and offer new posssibilities for the sonic expression of our deepest values and commitments.

 He has served on the board of directors for the Unitarian Universalist Musicians Network and was the first chair of its professional development initiative.
 He was also a member of the UUA’s New Hymn Resource Commission which created Singing the Journey, a supplement to its current hymnal, Singing the Living Tradition.
-Jason’s first major work, Sources: A Unitarian Universalist Cantata, was composed in 2006 and has been performed nearly 20 times around the U.S. He has conducted choirs at numerous district and national gatherings, and will be the music director for the 2012 Service of the Living Tradition at the UUA General Assembly in Phoenix, AZ.
+Jason has conducted choirs at numerous district and national gatherings, and most recently presented composer/pianist Darrell Grant's Step By Step: the Ruby Bridges Suite at the 2017 UUA General Assembly in New Orleans.

-Jason and his wife, Mary, were married in1999, and they have two young daughters (Amanda and Sam).
+Jason and his wife, Mary, were married in 1999, and they have two daughters (Amanda and Sam).